Marcus Semien Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.80 team ERA that ranks 26th across all MLB pitching staffs.
+- The Nationals' 4.82 team ERA ranks 26th among all league pitching staffs.

-- Williams (5-4) gets the starting nod for the Nationals in his 18th start of the season.
-He has a 4.34 ERA in 85 2/3 innings pitched, with 63 strikeouts.
+- Irvin gets the start for the Nationals, his 12th of the season.
+He is 1-5 with a 4.86 ERA and 40 strikeouts in 53 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw five innings against the Philadelphia Phillies, giving up three earned runs while surrendering six hits.
+- The right-hander last appeared on Monday against the Cincinnati Reds, when he threw six innings, allowing three earned runs while giving up six hits.

-- The 31-year-old has put up an ERA of 4.34, with 6.7 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .277 batting average against him.
+- In 11 games this season, the 26-year-old has a 4.86 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.